What is a Headless CMS, and Should You Consider One?

 Traditionally, the end platform has dictated how and where content is created.
 For example, web copy lives in WordPress, email content in Mailchimp, Facebook ads in Facebook, and so on.
 Even though content might be similar across these channels, it has typically needed to be purpose-built and formatted inside each system, resulting in marketers and developers trying to collaborate across multiple sites, frameworks and operating systems.

 A headless CMS decouples content creation, management, and publishing.
 This enables marketing teams to push new content at any time and IT teams to make new technology updates without one relying on the other for dependency tasks.
-Application programming interface (API) technology enables content modules to be quickly optimised and published on websites, apps, smart billboards, kiosks, knowledge bases, social sites, and every other cutting-edge consumer channel that comes to fruition.
+Application programming interface (API) technology enables content modules to be quickly optimised and published on websites, apps, smart billboards, kiosks, knowledge bases, social media sites, and every other cutting-edge consumer channel that comes to fruition.

 Think of it like this - each publishing site or system as a unique head – a place where content lives or is published to.
 In a headless CMS the above process is flipped, so the content (aka the body) comes first.
 It is created centrally, inside the CMS, before being pushed out to each head.
 No constant reformatting or juggling feedback and approvals offline.
 No logging into multiple systems to publish one campaign or interpreting multiple reports to determine campaign efficacy.
 In a Headless CMS, this is all managed under one roof.